ake-persson/tf/README.md

 # Roadmap

+- Add test's
 - LDAP support
 - Add sort array asc. and desc. templ. func.
+- Examples with Etcd data
-- Examples with data Etcd
+- Examples with MySQL data
 - Validation of data input using schema
 - Config that is evaluated in sorted file order for consequtive queries using prev. values "/etc/tf.d/01-http", "/etc/tf.d/02-http" etc.